nerobot/ESP8266-Thermostat/README.md

 The project comes in 3 folders:

-* The Openhab configuration files
+* The Openhab configuration files (a complete Openhab folder that can be copied and run)
 * C code for the ESP thermometer devices
 * C code for the ESP temperature control board